-Another way of signing a package is to create an MD5 checksum.
-The reason MD5 would be used at all (since anyone could create a valid MD5 signature of a trojaned software package) is that MD5 is pretty much universal and not controlled by export laws.
-The weakness is you must somehow distribute the MD5 signatures in advance securely, and this is usually done via email when a package is announced (vendors such as Sun do this for patches).
+Another way of signing a package is to create an MD5 checksum, the reason MD5 would be used at all (since anyone could create a valid MD5 signature of a package) is that MD5 is pretty much universal and not controlled by export laws.
+The weakness is you must somehow distribute the MD5 signatures securely, this is usually done via email when a package is announced (vendors such as Sun do this a lot for patches).